gazbert/bxbot/README.md

 1. Copy either the `bxbot-core-<version>-dist.tar.gz` or `bxbot-core-<version>-dist.zip` onto the machine you want to run the bot.
-1. Unzip it into a folder, e.g. `bxbot-home`.
+1. Unzip it into a folder, e.g. `bxbot-home`
 1. To start the bot: `./bxbot.sh start`
 1. To stop the bot: `./bxbot.sh stop`